List of The Lord of the Rings: The Rings of Power characters: Introduced in the first season

 Referred to as "The Mystics", these three women from Rhûn search for the Stranger, believing him to be Sauron and wanting to venerate him.
 The showrunners were inspired by the Three Witches from Shakespeare's play Macbeth when creating the characters.
 The Mystics are defeated by the Stranger at the end of the first season, when he banishes them to the unseen world and their true forms are revealed to be "hideous and horrible".
-The second season reveals that the Mystics serve the Dark Wizard, who uses the blood of one of his acolytes to summon the Dweller and express disapproval with her failure to capture the Stranger.
+The second season reveals that the Mystics serve the Dark Wizard, who uses the blood of one of his acolytes to summon the Dweller and express disapproval of her failure to capture the Stranger.